Do you want to stand out, get noticed and win business? Let’s face it, it’s a tough world with stiff competition in every niche.

 Your USP could even be features that prospects/customers can’t easily find elsewhere, like the USP of Social Triggers:

-A competitive audit can help you identify your competitors’ USP and use that information to improve your own.
+A competitive audit process can help you identify your competitors’ USP and use that information to improve your own competitive position.

-Now, let’s dive into the four steps to conducting a competitive audit and improving your business.
+Now, let’s dive into the four steps to conducting a competitive audit program and improving your business.

 Step #1: Understanding your competition